mozilla-services/queuey/docs/api.rst

     :arg application: Application name
     :optparam queue_name: Name of the queue to create
-    :optparam integer partitions: How many partitions the queue should have (defaults to 1)
+    :optparam integer partitions: How many partitions the queue should have.
+                                  Defaults to 1.
     :optparam type: Type of queue to create, defaults to ``user`` which requires authentication to access messages.
     :optparam consistency: Level of consistency for the queue, defaults to ``strong``.
     :optparam principles: List of App or Browser ID's separated with a comma if there's more than one